 Time for a new name for frozen shoulder—contracture of the shoulder

-Two articles on PainSci cite Bunker 2009: 1.
+Two pages on PainSci cite Bunker 2009: 1.
 Complete Guide to Frozen Shoulder 2.
 The Role of “Spasm” in Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.